 Fred MacMurray had his first major role in The Gilded Lily (1935), and always credited Colbert for the help she gave him.
 McMurray:

 “She was so patient with me.
 I learned more from her about screen acting than I have ever picked up since.”

-  They were to make six more films together.
+They made six more films together.

 Colbert seems to have been bisexual.
-I have it on good authority that she had short, torrid affairs with Marlene Dietrich and Joan Crawford in the 1930s, but who didn’t?
+I have it on good authority that she had short, torrid affairs with Marlene Dietrich and Joan Crawford in the 1930s, but really, who didn’t?
 She said: